black-sliver/evermizer/README.txt

 STILL TO BE FIXED:
-  Show info to the player if market timer is over but vigor won't spawn yet Act3 can have camera location bugs in houses until blindly talked to Lance A lot of vanilla crashes/softlocks
+  Show info to the player if market timer is over but Vigor won't spawn yet
+    you have to jump down the ravine next to Blimp's cave Act3 can have camera location bugs in houses until blindly talked to Lance saving and loading is a work-around
+  A lot of vanilla crashes/softlocks
   See discord and github for ideas and feature requests